ClusterHQ/flocker/CONTRIBUTING.rst

 * To run the complete test suite you will need `ZFS`_, `geard`_ and `docker`_ installed.
   ``geard`` requires an operating system with ``systemd``.
-  The easiest way to get an environment with these installed is to use the included ``Vagrantfile`` which will create a pre-configured Fedora 20 virtual machine.
+  The recommended way to get an environment with these installed is to use the included ``Vagrantfile`` which will create a pre-configured Fedora 20 virtual machine.
+  Vagrant 1.6.2 or later is required.
   Once you have Vagrant installed (see the `vagrant documentation <http://docs.vagrantup.com/>`_) you can run the following to get going::

    $ vagrant up